capstone-kubernetes-aas/build-service/documentation/build-service.md

 file location.
 If no config is specified, it will look for `/kaas.yml` in the repository.

+The repo must be public and must contain a Dockerfile at `/Dockerfile`.

 ## CLI Usage

 See `-h`: